Kunena/Kunena-Forum/trunk/1.6/README.txt

 Credits
 =======

-In alphabetical order:
-DTP2 - Kunena contributor
-fxstein - Kunena developer and admin of www.starVmax.com LDA - Kunena moderator
-Littlejohn - Kunena developer
-Matias - Kunena developer
-Rich - Kunena moderator
+An open source project like Kunena requires the dedication and investment of personal time from various contributors.
+This version of Kunena Forum has been made possible by the following contributors:

-severdia - Kunena developer, Joomla Leadership Team Member, and admin of PlayShakespeare.com sozzled - Kunena moderator xillibit - Kunena developer
+fxstein Kunena developer and admin of http://www.starVmax.com/forum/ Matias Kunena developer severdia Kunena developer xillibit Kunena developer
+@quila Kunena contributor
-810 - Kunena contributor
+810 Kunena contributor
+alakentu Kunena moderator
-@quila - Kunena contributor
+LDA Kunena contributor
+Rich Kunena moderator
+sozzled Kunena moderator

-Special thanks go to Beat and the CB Testing team, JoniJnm for significant contributions to Kunena.
-In addition many members of www.Kunena.com have contributed and helped make this a more stable and bug-free version.
-Our thanks go out to all contributors of Kunena.
-Greetings from the global Kunena forum team!
+Special thanks go to Beat and the CB Testing team, Cerberus, DTP2, LittleJohn and JoniJnm for significant contributions to Kunena.
+In addition many members of http://www.Kunena.com have contributed and helped make this a more stable and bugfree version.
+Our thanks go out to all contributors of Kunena!

+Language credits
+English translation was made by Kunena Team with many suggestions and corrections from our community.
+We also like to give special thanks to all our translators, who have worked hard to localise Kunena to their own languages.

 ONLINE README
 =============